funatsufumiya/godot_osc/README.md

 ## Build and Run

-(This process is needed if you build this plugin by your own)
+(This process is needed only if you build this plugin by your own)

 ```bash
 $ git submodule update --init --recursive --recommend-shallow --depth 1